 The depression which follows is a lesson to the mass of ingrates.
 It is meant to teach them respect for their natural superiors.
 To ensure everyone gets the message, Galt lectures the world for more than sixty pages.
 In the comments on DeLong’s post, Justine captured the gist of it.
 “You never loved me, I’m leaving you, and you’ll be sorry when I’m gone!
 Also, I’m totally over you, as I will now discuss in tedious and self-aggrandizing detail.”

-But as vicious as these contortions can be, I suspect they serve an idealistic purpose.
+But as bitter as these contortions can be, I suspect they serve an idealistic purpose.
 They salvage Galt’s vision of an inherently just world.
 If victims of misfortune are to blame for their own fate, then everyone gets what they deserve—by definition.
 Galt’s dream of virtuous harmony may be the real source of moral corruption in Rand’s pulp rationalism.

 update (August 13, 2012): In Atlas Shrugged, Galt proclaimed “there is no conflict of interests among men, neither in business nor in trade nor in their most personal desires—if they omit the irrational from their view of the possible and destruction from their view of the practical.”
 The rejection of Reason was the cause of all social ills.
 So, Galt led an enlightened vanguard in a strike for immanent justice: